Rahilsamnani27/ai-data-center-water-risk-pipeline/README.md

 Sample output from `mart_water_stress`:

 ![Dashboard](dashboard_screenshot.png)
 ---

-## Limitations and Next Steps

-This is a learning project, scoped deliberately small.
-Being upfront about what it doesn't do:

-- **9 manually curated data centers** — there's no public API for data center locations, so this list was compiled by hand from public reporting.
-A production version would need a maintained registry.
-- **Nearest-gauge matching, not co-located sensors** — some data centers are 10-15km from their nearest USGS gauge.
-Distance is reported alongside every result so this is transparent, not hidden.
-- **30-day comparison window** — stress scores reflect short-term flow drops relative to the last 30 days, not long-term drought severity.
-- **dbt runs as a separate step inside the Airflow container** rather than a fully unified image — this surfaced a real cross-container networking issue (two separately-started Docker Compose projects don't share a network by default) that was resolved by introducing a shared Docker network and switching connection strings from `localhost` to container names.
-- **Local Airflow setup uses SQLite + SequentialExecutor** — fine for this scale, explicitly not recommended for production (Airflow's own UI flags this).

-**Possible extensions:** a denser sensor network, a maintained data center registry, swapping the manual nearest-site join for a proper geospatial index, and migrating the Airflow metadata DB to Postgres with `LocalExecutor` for parallel task execution.

----

 ## Data Sources

 - [USGS Water Services API](https://waterservices.usgs.gov/) — public, free, no API key required